tbunreal/ubuntugamefixes/README.md

 PRIMARILY USED FOR STANDALONE .EXE VERSIONS OF GAMES ON UBUNTU LINUX WHERE YOU CANNOT USE STEAM PROTON

-# Grand Theft Auto V Install
+# Grand Theft Auto V Linux Install
 PRIMARILY USED FOR STANDALONE .EXE VERSIONS OF GAMES ON UBUNTU LINUX WHERE YOU CANNOT USE STEAM PROTON